qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 The solution will involve:

 #.
-Analysing a DEM raster layer to find the east facing slopes and the
+Analyzing a DEM raster layer to find the east facing slopes and the
    slopes with the correct gradients
 #.
-Analysing a rainfall raster layer to find the areas with the
+Analyzing a rainfall raster layer to find the areas with the
    correct amount of rainfall
 #.
-Analysing a zoning vector layer to find areas that are away from
+Analyzing a zoning vector layer to find areas that are away from
    human settlement and are of the correct size

 |FA| Setting up the Map